I asked Monique Palomares if there’s anything special for coming of age in France. She wrote…

 Image: Car Emoji from Openmoji (CC BY-SA 4.0).

 This article was posted on Wednesday, February 26th, 2020 at 5:09 pm and is filed under Coming of Age, Countries & Cultures, France, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Coming of Age in France”